Are you think thinking of starting a photography business in Nigeria?

-Sometimes, it looks like it impossible to break this jinx because these professional photographers have been snapping for years but this doesn’t mean some of their work cannot be imitated.
+Sometimes, it looks like it is impossible to break this jinx because these professional photographers have been snapping for years but this doesn’t mean some of their work cannot be imitated.

 It’s all about doing your homework well.
 There also YouTube videos on this as well if you search well.

 Another benefit of imitating other photographers’ work is it gives people the opportunity to see you in a different light making you like a professional in your own way.
-These people can patronize you in future because they now know you can do a professional job for them.
+These people can patronize you in the future because they now know you can do a professional job for them.